joeymorquecho/NewsApp/README.md

 *************
 There is a limit to number of requests per minute.
 I've made the search functionality more efficient for requests but articles will not show up once this limit is hit.

-Categories that wouldn't work for request to Top Stories API:
-- Automobiles
-- Books
-- Insider